johnbeve/PHI-696/Project-1/Project1.md

   * Top $\top$, Bottom $\bot$, Conjunction $\sqcap$, Atomic Negation $\neg A$, Value Restriction $\forall r.C$
 * $AL$ extended with $C$ adds Negation (of compound concepts) $\neg C$
   * This allows a derivation of Disjunction $\sqcup$ (from Negation & Conjunction)
-  * This allows a derivation of Existential Restriction $\exist r.C$ (from Negation & Value Restrction)
+  * This allows a derivation of Existential Restriction $∃r.C$ (from Negation & Value Restrction)

 ### DL Extensions
 * None of the provided formulas are strictly definable as roles in $ALC$ in terms of the role `parent_of`